Course Specifications for

 The final project can be a more ambitious experiment or enhancement involving

-an existing NLP system or a new system implementation.
-In either case, the
+an existing NLP system or a new system implementation (in the programming

 Late Submission and Cheating Policies